 Action Computers has locations in Denver and Arvada and recycles computers and equipment.
 The business will refurbish and resell your used PC if possible.

 Also, Action Computers can offer pickup and data destruction services.
 Action Computers can locally recycle all other electronics in accordance with EPA and state regulations.
-Action Computer's data destruction service uses the industry standard DoD 5220.22-M Department of Defense Data Sanitizing method.
+Action Computer's data destruction service uses the industry-standard DoD 5220.22-M Department of Defense Data Sanitizing method.

 Action Recycling in Wheatridge, Colorado, does not charge a fee for recycling computers or other electronics.
-In fact, Action Recycling will pay you for circuit boards from your electronic devices.
+Action Recycling will pay you for circuit boards from your electronic devices.
 They also recycle metals, glass, paper, and batteries.

 Metech Recycling, an e-Steward certified electronics recycler, is located in Denver and offers free recycling of Asus branded merchandise due to a special takeback arrangement with the manufacturer.
 All other brands of computer and electronics equipment may be charged a fee.
 Metech serves businesses, government, and residential customers.

 R2 Stewardship charges for all recycling from 10 to 20 cents per pound, depending on whether it is tagged with an R2 logo sticker or not.
 R2 Stewardship no longer accepts CRT monitors or televisions.
 The company can schedule a pickup of your equipment at your convenience.